Here, we collect the most recent information you should know about.

 You will find useful information on what to do if you are experiencing the symptoms of COVID-19.

-4. Keep a safe distance with your housemates and roommates as well!
+- Keep a safe distance from your housemates!
 Do NOT share food, drinks, or other consumables!
 Wash your hands regularly with soap, wipe the toilet, bathroom and kitchen handles and other utensils several times a day with disinfectant!
 Wash your used clothes as soon as possible, change the bedding often!

-6. In order to relieve your symptoms, follow the next instructions:
+- In order to relieve your symptoms, follow these instructions:

 - Drink plenty of water and tea.